-If your Pom is aggressive to family members, this may be because he’s confused about his status within his family.
+If your Pom is displaying aggressive tendencies toward family members, this may be because he’s confused about his status within his human family.

-If your Pomeranian is usually well-behaved but one day he suddenly demonstrates aggression, it may be because he has a health problem.
+If your Pomeranian is usually well-behaved but suddenly demonstrates aggression one day, it may be because he has a health problem.

-If he has pain, he’ll growl, snarl, nip or possibly bite his loving owners because he has no other way to tell you he has a problem.
-If he feels vulnerable, he’ll lash out at anybody who he believes will threaten him while he’s weak.
+If he has pain, he’ll growl, snarl, nip, or possibly bite his loving owners because he has no other way to tell you he has a problem.
+If he feels vulnerable, he’ll lash out at whoever he believes will threaten him while weak.

-If your Pom is usually friendly, happy and calm, yet one day he shows some aggression, you must get your vet to give him a complete medical examination.
-Even if you had only got him checked out recently, this change can be serious cause for concern and needs immediate attention.
+If your Pom is usually friendly, happy, and calm, yet one day, he shows some aggression; you must get your vet to give him a complete medical examination.
+Even if you had only got him checked out recently, this change can be a serious cause for concern and needs immediate attention.

 Don’t even attempt any of these following ways to train him unless you’re 100% satisfied that his health is fine.

-If he shows this type of aggression, it’s an issue with socialisation.
-Your Pomeranian needs to be taught that whenever he’s with you, coming into contact with strangers is a natural part of life and he’s expected to behave properly.
+If he shows this type of aggression, it’s a socialization issue.
+Your Pomeranian needs to be taught that coming into contact with strangers is a natural part of life whenever he’s with you, and he’s expected to behave properly.

-If you’re happy that he barked when a stranger came to the door, you can pat him and tell him “good dog.”
+If you’re happy, he barked when a stranger came to the door; you can pat him and tell him, “Good dog.”
 Then go back to whatever you were doing so he sees everything is fine.

 It’s a different story if you’re taking him for a walk or if you’re both in a social setting.
 You would naturally want your Pomeranian to behave properly.
 No one enjoys the company of an angry Pomeranian.

-So you must teach him both acceptable and unacceptable behaviour.
+So you must teach him both acceptable and unacceptable behavior.
 You’ll need to enlist some people to help with this training.
-Ask some friends, family members and neighbours to help you and, ideally, they should be people your dog isn’t used to.
+Ask some friends, family members, and neighbors to help you; ideally, they should be people your dog isn’t used to.

 Explain what you need to do to train your dog and see if they will help with different scenarios.
-Once you start this training, you should do it each day until you’re happy that he’s fully trained.
-The first test is to get somebody to come to your home and they need some dog treats in their pocket.
+Once you start this training, you should do it daily until you’re happy he’s fully trained.
+The first test is to get somebody to come to your home and need dog treats in their pocket.

 When your friend tells you they’re at your door, get your Pom to sit beside you and have him on a leash.
 Open the door and teach your beloved pet that everything is fine.

 Use slow actions and calm words.
-Show your dog that you’re greeting this person with no stress or tension.
+Show your dog you’re greeting this person without stress or tension.
 Get your friend to give your Pom a small treat but save the rest for a bit later.
-The aim of this training scenario is to reward your dog for good behaviour and isolate him if he behaves badly.
+This training scenario aims to reward your dog for good behavior and isolate him if he behaves badly.

-If he interacts with someone well, even for a minute, get excited as though that’s absolutely fantastic and pat him, praise him and give him some treats.
+If he interacts with someone well, even for a minute, get excited as though that’s absolutely fantastic, pat him, praise him, and give him some treats.

-Every time your dog demonstrates any aggressive behaviour, take him into an empty room where he can see you but is unable to get to you.
+Every time your dog demonstrates aggressive behavior, take him into an empty room where he can see you but not get to you.
 A playpen is a great example of this.
 Then you socially isolate him for five minutes by ignoring him.
 Don’t tell him off or respond.
 Simply ignore him.

 Show him that life is no fun if he misbehaves.
-After the five minutes has elapsed, bring him back to the room where both you and your helper is sitting.
+After the five minutes have elapsed, bring him back to the room where you and your helper are sitting.
 Every action should be responded to with either isolation or praise, depending on whether he has been bad or good.
 This first visit should only last 10 minutes.

-As you change your helpers around, increase the time increments by five minutes.
-30 minutes is the maximum time period for this training.
+As you change your helpers, increase the time increments by five minutes.
+Thirty minutes is the maximum time period for this training.

-If you rigidly follow this training plan word for word, it should only take two weeks for your Pom to be used to strangers and his behaviour will be vastly improved.
+If you rigidly follow this training plan word for word, it should only take two weeks for your Pom to be used to strangers, and his behavior will vastly improve.

-If your Pom is 100% healthy but is still demonstrating aggression towards human members of your family, the most likely reason is instinct.
+If your Pom is 100% healthy but still demonstrates aggression toward your family’s human members, the most likely reason is instinct.
 A dog has an innate instinct to be the “alpha dog.”

-When dogs run in packs, there’s always a leader, the “alpha.”
+When dogs run in packs, a leader is always the “alpha.”
 This was for the good of the whole pack.
-Pet dogs also need an “alpha” in their pack which is usually a human such as you.
+Pet dogs also need an “alpha” in their pack, usually a human like you.

 A dog has to know if he’s the leader or if another dog (or human) is the leader.
 Then he won’t be confused and demonstrate aggression.

 He’ll get stressed if he doesn’t know who the alpha is, even if it’s himself.
-He may test members of the family to see if someone backs down, someone takes charge or if someone will take his place as leader by facing up to him.
+He may test members of the family to see if someone backs down, someone takes charge, or if someone will take his place as a leader by facing up to him.